danilgotvyansky/buzz-talk-infra-reference/README.md

 Also, using multiple notification policies allows us to send a message to Discord channel when the scaling is triggered.

-More information about high-end Math expressions' explanation as well as their representation in Python (for better understanding) can be found [here](gcp-min-architecture/04-monitoring/grafana/scaler/settings.tfvars)
+More information about high-end Math expressions as well as their representation in Python (for better understanding) can be found [here](gcp-min-architecture/04-monitoring/grafana/scaler/settings.tfvars)

 Grafana configuration related to the scaling is described in Terraform.
 Configuration can be found [here](gcp-min-architecture/04-monitoring/grafana/scaler)